intel/wult/docs/wult-man.rst

    This text will be included into the very beginning of the resulting HTML report.

-**--relocatable** *RELOCATABLE*
+**--relocatable**
-   By default the generated report includes references to the raw test results and report assets (such as CSS/JS files).
-At the file-system level, symlinks are created to the assets and results.
-This means that if the original files are moved somewhere, or the generated report is moved to another system, it may end up with broken links to these files.
-This option accepts 2 possible values: 'copy' and 'symlink'.
-In the case of the 'copy' value, raw results and report assets will be copied to the report output directory, which will make the report relocatable, but at the expense of increased disk space consumption.
-The 'symlink' value corresponds to the default behavior.
+   Generate a report which contains a copy of the raw test results.
+With this option, viewers of the report will be able to browse raw logs and statistics files which are copied across with the raw test results.

 **--list-columns**
    Print the list of the available column names and exit.